 - Men’s fertility enhances as soon as they stop smoking.

 - Giving up smoking also helps women to achieve pregnancy as egg quality improves.

 Let’s now get into more information to understand the problem of infertility in men and women as a result of smoking.

 Smoking and fertility in Men

 The effect of smoking is easily identified in men as they have to experience the problem of decreased sperm quality negatively and its attributes.
 It is the need of an hour that men should realize that smoking is increasing the chances of infertility.
 Hence, the only option to conceive remains is infertility treatment for men and women.
-If a man is smoking more than two cigarettes every single day, then sperm loses the ability to fertilize eggs.
-It is also important to know that chances of infertility increase by 30 per cent in males if they are smoking on a regular basis.
+If a man is smoke more than two cigarettes every single day, then sperm loses the ability to fertilize eggs.
+It is also important to know that chances of infertility increase by 30 percent in males if they are smoking on a regular basis.
 And it’s just not an infertility issue that men have to face because of smoking there are many other risks to health.

 Risks for men